Jlomaka/odin/README.md

 - Base box + header + body component (custom)
 - contenteditable div block with some action button (custom or some solution)
 - alert (like error, warning, success or info block)
-- menu|settings button with list like select
-- special help hooks for react
+- special help hooks for react ??